| |

 Once trimmed, peel off the backing paper.
 I found this very challenging, until I read that you just need to tear a bit of the edge to get it started.
 Once I did that, it peeled off fine.

-Heat set the transfer
+1. Heat set the transfer image with an iron.

 Following the manufacturer’s directions, use a hard surface with a pillowcase underneath (not an ironing board!) to iron on the transfer.
 Set the iron on high heat setting and make sure the steam is turned off.